s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

-# 6. evaluation
+# 7&emsp;evaluation
-In this section I will first take a look at the implementations of the examples for the use cases outlined above, and evaluate them with regard to the framework derived in the corresponding section above.
+In this section, I will first take a look at the implementations of the examples for the use cases outlined above, and evaluate them with regard to the framework derived in the corresponding section above.
 After that, some general concerns and insights that have become apparent while developing the system and working with it will be reviewed.

-## 6.1 examples
+## 7.1&emsp;examples
-### 6.1.1 publishing and blogging
+### 7.1.1&emsp;publishing and blogging
-Since mmmfs has grown out of the need for a versatile content-management system for a personal website and blog, it is not surprising to see that it is still up to that job.
-Nevertheless it is worth taking a look at its strengths and weaknesses in this context:
+Since mmmfs has grown out of the need for a versatile content management system for a personal website and blog, it is not surprising to see that it is still up to that job.
+Nevertheless, it is worth taking a look at its strengths and weaknesses in this context:

 The system has proven itself perfect for publishing small- and medium-size articles and blog posts, especially for its